US stocks edge higher; Netflix plunges on subscriber losses

 Russia's invasion of Ukraine and the ongoing conflict has only added to the worries about rising inflation crimping economic growth.
 The conflict has pushed energy and commodity prices higher.

-U.S. crude oil prices fell 1.5% Wednesday, but are up 33% for the year and have been pushing gasoline prices higher.
+U.S. crude oil prices fell 0.8% Wednesday, but are up nearly 40% for the year and have been pushing gasoline prices higher.
 Wheat prices are up 40% for the year and that has the potential to increase prices for a wide range of food products globally.

 Stocks have mostly struggled this year because of the confluence of concerns.
 Meanwhile virus lockdowns in China are easing.
 Authorities in Shanghai allowed 4 million people to leave their homes, but the lockdowns have left the Chinese economy damaged.